 In the Baota Panel backend, go to the website backup data folder /www/backup/site, find the latest backup file, right-click, and extract it.

-Then select all the extracted files and folders, cut them, switch to your website folder in the file manager at /www/wwwroot/your-website-folder, paste, and choose to overwrite all files.
-(Alternatively, you can delete the previous files first and then paste.)
+Then select all extracted files and folders, cut them, switch to the website folder /www/wwwroot/your-website-folder in the file manager, paste, and choose to overwrite all files.
+(Alternatively, you can delete the previous ones first and then paste.)

 II.
 Restore Database

-Restoring the database is simpler than restoring website files.
-Go to the database interface in the Baota Panel backend, find the database you want to restore, click on backup data, and select restore.
+Restoring the database is simpler than restoring website data.
+Go to the database interface in the Baota backend, find the database you want to restore, click Backup Data, and select Restore.

-This completes the restoration of website files and the database.
+This way, the website files and database are restored.
 If everything is normal, you can open your website by visiting your domain in a browser.

 Using Baota Migration API for Recovery When Changing Servers

-If you need to change servers and want to restore website data from the old server to a new server, and the new server also has Baota Panel installed, you can use the one-click migration feature of Baota Panel to restore the website.
+If you need to change servers and want to restore the website data from the old server to a new server, and the new server also has the Baota Panel installed, you can use the one-click migration feature of the Baota Panel to restore the website.

-1. On the old server, go to the App Store, search for „One-Click Migration,“ install and open it.
+1. On the old server, go to the App Store, search for „One-Click Migration“, install it, and open it.

-2. On the new server, go to Settings → API Interface → enter the old server's IP.
+2. On the new server, go to Settings → API Interface → Enter the old server's IP address

 3. On the old server's one-click migration interface, fill in the new server's API data, then follow the prompts to complete the data migration.

 Note: Do not manually create a website on the new server before migration.
-If a website and database have already been created, delete them first before migrating.
+If you have already created a website and database, delete them first before migrating.

-If your hosting uses a cPanel panel, you need to have manually downloaded backup data locally beforehand, then you can restore via the backup function in cPanel, as it requires you to manually upload the data to be restored; it is not saved on the server by default.
+If your hosting uses a cPanel, you need to have manually downloaded the backup data locally beforehand.
+Then you can restore it via the backup function in cPanel, as it requires you to manually upload the data to be restored; it is not saved on the server by default.

-SiteGround provides both automatic and manual backup methods:
+SiteGround provides two backup methods: automatic and manual:

 Automatic Backup Restore